vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 | :- | :- | :- | :- |
 |TKO-STG-001|Use vSAN storage for TKO|By using vSAN as the shared storage solution, you can take advantage of local storage, which is more cost-effective.|vSAN File Services need to be configured to leverage this. vSAN File Service is available only in vSAN Enterprise and Enterprise Plus editions|

-While the default vSAN storage policy can be used, administrators should evaluate the needs of their applications and craft a specific [vSphere Storage Policy](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.storage.doc/GUID-89091D59-D844-46B2-94C2-35A3961D23E7.html). vSAN storage policies describe classes of storage (e.g. SSD, NVME, etc.) along with quotas for your clusters.
+While you can use the default vSAN storage policy, it is often preferable to craft a custom [vSphere Storage Policy](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.storage.doc/GUID-89091D59-D844-46B2-94C2-35A3961D23E7.html) based on the requirements of your applications. vSAN storage policies describe classes of storage (e.g. SSD, NVME, etc.) along with quotas for your clusters.

 ![Figure 5 - vSphere with Tanzu on vSAN Storage](./img/tko-on-vsphere-with-tanzu/tko-vwt06.png)